Yarroudh/segment-lidar/README.md

   segment        Segment LiDAR data.
 ```

-The package reads `.LAS` or `.LAZ` file, then perform instance segmentation using [segment-geospatial](https://github.com/opengeos/segment-geospatial) or/and [segment-anything](https://github.com/facebookresearch/segment-anything) algorithms.
+The package reads `.las` or `.laz` file, then perform instance segmentation using [segment-geospatial](https://github.com/opengeos/segment-geospatial) or/and [segment-anything](https://github.com/facebookresearch/segment-anything) algorithms.
 The user should first create the **configuration** file by running:

 ```bash
 segment-lidar create-config -o config.yaml